sciZer0/7/v/README.md

 The initial token distribution and inequality Gini coefficient aren't much better, if any better, on any other of the existing blockchains.

-Predominantly, precisely the great unfairness will most prevent each of the existing blockchains from getting mass adoption in the long term.
+Precisely the great unfairness might most prevent each of the existing blockchains from getting mass adoption in the long term.

-Ideally, a blockchain must have the extremely-wide initial token distribution and the ideal Gini coefficient of 0 from day one.
+Ideally, a blockchain must have extremely-wide initial token distribution and the ideal Gini coefficient of 0 from day one.

 The Vote blockchain ideally solves this problem from day one.